Sunday, December 16, 2012

 Rosemary Chicken with Arugula and White Beans

 I’ve been saving this Real Simple recipe since last spring.
 I guess I was saving it as a backup, because it’s an easy recipe that looked right up my alley, so I figured I’d use it when inspiration and energy were low.
-That time recently, and just as I thought, this hit the spot.
+That time struck recently, and just as I thought, this hit the spot.
 It’s nothing really original, but I love these flavors.
-I adapted the cooking (in the oven instead of in the pan, which I now prefer for chicken breasts, especially if they’re not split) and mixed the dressing with the beans only, serving them with the arugula only when I was making the plates.
+I adapted the cooking (in the oven instead of in the pan, which I now prefer for chicken breasts, especially if they’re not split) and mixed the dressing with just the beans, serving them with the arugula only when I was making the plates.
 That’s how I recommend this simple and delicious dish.

 2 Tbsp. red wine vinegar

 2 Tbsp. chopped fresh rosemary

 4 6-oz. boneless, skinless chicken breasts

 2 tsp.
 Dijon mustard